Industry News

 Besieged by the soaring prices of land in the city centre and the stagnating prices of commercial spaces, major commercial developers in Nairobi are shifting gears and seeking shelter in building residential houses.

-According to property dealers, developers are turning towards residential properties which have shorter payback period and are cheaper to construct.
+According to property dealers, developers are turning towards residential properties which have shorter payback periods and are cheaper to construct.

 The cost of building one square metre of residential space is Sh40,000, compared to Sh60,000 per square metre of commercial space.

-The stagnating selling price of commercial space in Nairobi is also a major reason as to why developers are shying away from the commercial real estate sub-sector.
+The stagnating selling price of commercial space in Nairobi is also a major reason why developers are shying away from the commercial real estate sub-sector.

 “The selling price of commercial space has stagnated at between Sh11,000 and Sh15,000 per square foot since 2008 due to increased supply of office space and shrinking rental returns,” said Peter Kimeu, the head of projects administration at Housing Finance.

-A recent wealth report revealed that in 2011 the market prices for luxury property in Nairobi rose by the highest margins globally (25 per cent), defying a weak global economy and high lending rates.
+A recent wealth report revealed that in 2011 the market prices for luxury property in Nairobi rose by the highest margins globally (25 per cent), defying a weak global economy.